guilhemcv/Mobile-chat-app/README-template.md

-# Frontend Mentor - Chat app CSS illustration solution
+# Chat app CSS illustration

 This is a solution to the [Chat app CSS illustration challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/chat-app-css-illustration-O5auMkFqY).